Unfazed by dieselgate, Volvo rolls out new sedan

-GOTHENBURG, Sweden (Reuters) - Chinese-owned Volvo Car Group on Wednesday launched a new model in the hope of gaining ground in a premium auto market dominated by German luxury rivals, and said it expected sales of the new car to hit roughly 50,000 in 2017.
+GOTHENBURG, Sweden, Dec 2 (Reuters) - Chinese-owned Volvo Car Group on Wednesday launched a new model in the hope of gaining ground in a premium auto market dominated by German luxury rivals, and said it expected sales of the new car to hit roughly 50,000 in 2017.

 The Swedish car maker gave a preview on Wednesday of the S90 sedan, facing high expectations after Volvo’s new flagship SUV, the XC90, helped boost sales in recent months despite a slowdown in demand in China, the world’s biggest auto market.